Working in Europe

 As a citizen of a country within the European Economic Area (EEA), you are entitled to work in any other EEA country without a work permit as a salaried employee or a self-employed individual.
 The EURES

 European Job Mobility Portal, established by the European Commission helps you to find available opportunities.
-By selecting 'search for a job', you can access job vacancies in 29 European countries, updated in real time.
+By selecting 'search for a job', you can access job vacancies in 32 countries (the EEA plus Switzerland), updated in real time.